 Example: Disconnected networks

 Disconnected networks have multiple teams working in their own Spaces, then pushing releases to production Spaces hosted in other data centers.
 The important difference here is that the Spaces in each data center are managed by their own ODCM.
 You can still have the exact same end result as the connected architecture, the only downside being you won't be able to achieve the same level of automation across the disconnected Spaces.

 Some components of this feature are quite independent, and we feel they will add value outside of Remote Promotions.
 For example: per-environment variable-templates and comparing releases.
 Wherever possible we intend to implement these and get them into your hands as quickly as we can.
-You can expect to see them trickling out in the coming months.

 Hopefully you can tell we have put a lot of thought into this set of features.
 We have tried to cover all of the scenarios and nuances we've encountered in our relationship with a variety of customers.
 There is a lot to digest here,so thanks for sticking with us to the end.
 You're ace.

 We would really like to hear from you!
 Which features resonate with you and will make your situation better?
 Perhaps there are some pieces of the puzzle we've missed for your scenario?

 Feel free to leave a comment below, or if you really want to get involved in the nitty gritty of the design, head over to our specs repository to join in the conversation!